ElusiveMonni/monni_docs/docs/commands/slash/points/send.md

 ---
 # Send

-A command that sends points from one member to another member of a guild.
+The send command takes points from one member and adds them to another member of a guild.
 Guild owners can hide this command either by changing the permissions through the **Integrations Menu** in Discord settings or by changing the default permission within the Monni Dashboard.

 :::slash
 **Send** is a [slash command](/commands/info/slash/)!